SC-Levi/boya_tdmpc2/moore-tdmpc/README.md

 ## Overview

-TD-MPC**2** is a scalable, robust model-based reinforcement learning algorithm.
+Moore-TDMPC is a scalable, robust model-based reinforcement learning algorithm.
 It compares favorably to existing model-free and model-based methods across **104** continuous control tasks spanning multiple domains, with a *single* set of hyperparameters (*right*).
-We further demonstrate the scalability of TD-MPC**2** by training a single 317M parameter agent to perform **80** tasks across multiple domains, embodiments, and action spaces (*left*).
+We further demonstrate the scalability of Moore-TDMPC by training a single 317M parameter agent to perform **80** tasks across multiple domains, embodiments, and action spaces (*left*).

 <img src="assets/8.png" width="100%" style="max-width: 640px"><br/>

-This repository contains code for training and evaluating both single-task online RL and multi-task offline RL TD-MPC**2** agents.
+This repository contains code for training and evaluating both single-task online RL and multi-task offline RL Moore-TDMPC agents.
 We additionally open-source **300+** [model checkpoints](https://www.tdmpc2.com/models) (including 12 multi-task models) across 4 task domains: [DMControl](https://arxiv.org/abs/1801.00690), [Meta-World](https://meta-world.github.io/), [ManiSkill2](https://maniskill2.github.io/), and [MyoSuite](https://sites.google.com/view/myosuite), as well as our [30-task and 80-task datasets](https://www.tdmpc2.com/dataset) used to train the multi-task models.
 Our codebase supports both state and pixel observations.
 We hope that this repository will serve as a useful community resource for future research on model-based RL.

 ----

 ## Getting started

-You will need a machine with a GPU and at least 12 GB of RAM for single-task online RL with TD-MPC**2**, and 128 GB of RAM for multi-task offline RL on our provided 80-task dataset.
+You will need a machine with a GPU and at least 12 GB of RAM for single-task online RL with Moore-TDMPC, and 128 GB of RAM for multi-task offline RL on our provided 80-task dataset.
 A GPU with at least 8 GB of memory is recommended for single-task online RL and for evaluation of the provided multi-task models (up to 317M parameters).
 Training of the 317M parameter model requires a GPU with at least 24 GB of memory.

 We provide a `Dockerfile` for easy installation.
 You can build the docker image by running